eProsima/Fast-DDS-docs/docs/installation/configuration/cmake_options.rst

 CMake options
 =============

-*eProsima Fast DDS* provides numerous CMake options for changing the behavior and configuration of Fast DDS.
+*eProsima Fast DDS* provides numerous CMake options for changing the behavior and configuration of *Fast DDS*.
-These options allow the user to enable/disable certain Fast DDS settings by defining these options to ON/OFF at the CMake execution.
+These options allow the user to enable/disable certain *Fast DDS* settings by defining these options to ON/OFF at the CMake execution.
 This section is structured as follows.
-First, the CMake options for the general configuration of Fast DDS are described.
+First, the CMake options for the general configuration of *Fast DDS* are described.
 Then, the options related to the third party libraries are presented.
-Finally, the possible options for the building of Fast DDS tests are defined.
+Finally, the possible options for the building of *Fast DDS* tests are defined.

 General options
 ^^^^^^^^^^^^^^^

-The Fast DDS CMake options for configuring general settings are shown below, together with their description and dependency on other options.
+The *Fast DDS* CMake options for configuring general settings are shown below, together with their description and dependency on other options.

 .. list-table::